 Mya snickers.
 She only ever snickers.
 She has no other laugh.
-"So, what was it like?"
+"So, how is it?"

 "Why?
 Is it uncomfortable?
 Did it hurt?
 Was it weird?"

 Yes.
-"This is a small venue and, if you didn't notice, my voice carries."
+"Mya, this is a small venue and, if you didn't notice, my voice carries."

 "Is he being too loud?"
 Mya asks.

-Having long since shed any shred of my shame, I accept his offer and devour four trays of Caprese, three platters of wraps, the rest of the fruit, and a few gallons of salad.
-It is an unexpectedly kind gesture from—I assume—Melissa who I'd neither spoken to nor communicated with since we broke off our engagement.
+Having long shed any shred of shame, I accept his offer.
+I devour four trays of Caprese, three platters of wraps, the rest of the fruit, and a few gallons of punch.
+It is an unexpectedly thoughtful gesture from—I assume—Melissa, who I'd neither spoken to nor communicated with since we broke off our engagement.

-Despite the attractive offer of large quantities of leftovers, I have no intention of staying past the ceremony.
+Though I am tempted by the offer of large quantities of leftovers, I have no intention of staying past the ceremony.

 "We got incoming!"

 "Don't flatter yourself.
 I'm having a cigarette."
-Louanne takes her time lighting up, giving me a casual once-over as she takes a long drag.
+Louanne lights up and gives me a casual once-over as she takes a drag.
 She exhales slowly, savoring the nicotine buzz, then squints up at me, the sun bright in her eyes.
-"Gerald, could you please—"
+"Gerald, would you please—"

 I shuffle to the side until I cast her in full shadow.
 "Better?"

 "The food helped.
-I'm surprised catering did not pack it up for themselves.
+I'm surprised catering didn’t pack it up for themselves.
 Was that an olive branch from Mel?"

 "No, that was from me.
-As you can imagine, the bride has other things on her mind the morning of her wedding than her ex, regardless of his size.
-Besides, I paid for most of this anyway.
-Shouldn't I get a say in where it goes?"
+The bride has other concerns on the morning of her wedding than her ex.
+Besides, I paid for most of this.
+Shouldn't I get a say about where it all goes?"

-I've always respected Louanne's forthrightness—a trait I wish she'd passed on to her daughter.
+I've long respected Louanne's forthrightness, a trait I wish she'd passed onto her daughter.
 She makes no attempt to hide her disgust at my shoes but is kind enough not to say anything.
 "It's nice to see you out and about."

 "I've been out plenty."